chsievers/write-you-a-haskell/008_extended_parser.md

 maybeBraces1 :: Parser a -> Parser [a]
 maybeBraces1 p = braces (endBy1 p semi) <|> block p
 ```
+*** Actually Haskell allows a combination of these styles which seems not to
+*** be supported by this definitions.

 Extensible Operators
 --------------------